Go bush camping less than two hours from the city, take a hike with spectacular coastal views and spot whales and Leafy Sea Dragons in the water.

 Encounter unique marine life

-Stretching from Port Noarlunga’s iconic reef around to the Murray Mouth at Coorong National Park, Encounter Marine Park protects our iconic species such as the Leafy Sea Dragon and is home to some of Australia’s best dive sites such as Aldinga Reef.
-Take on surf breaks at Newland Head Conservation Park and watch whales from Granite Island Recreation Park, Basham Beach or the cliffs at Waitpinga Beach.
+Stretching from Port Noarlunga’s iconic reef around to the Murray Mouth at Coorong National Park, Encounter Marine Park protects our iconic species such as the Leafy Sea Dragon and is home to some of Australia’s best dive sites in South Australia, such as Aldinga Reef.
+Take on surf breaks along Waitpinga Beach and Parsons Beach located in Newland Head Conservation Park, and watch whales from Granite Island Recreation Park or Basham Beach.

 Fishing is very popular within Encounter Marine Park – try your luck at the Murray Mouth, Waitpinga Beach and off Wirrina.
 Remember, you can fish in marine parks, just not in the sanctuary zones.
 To find out where you can fish, visit www.marineparks.sa.gov.au

 Follow Newland Head Conservation Park’s walking trails along rolling hills and rugged cliffs for panoramic views of Encounter Bay, The Pages in Backstairs Passage and Kangaroo Island.
 Cox Scrub Conservation Park is a haven for bushwalkers and birdwatchers located 70 kilometres south of Adelaide.
 The park’s open scrub and tall shrub land provides habitat for a range of birdlife, including honeyeaters and Yellow-tailed Black cockatoos.
 For a special treat, visit in spring when the park’s native wildflowers are in full bloom.

 Discover a significant Aboriginal cultural site